ggoforth/cart-mean-stack/03/02-functions-cont.md

 **Try for yourself**

-Convert your movie function that returns a normal object literal into a constructor function.
-What are all the steps needed to do that?

-**Try for yourself**

-Lets revisit our movie array of arrays.
-Lets convert the movie function (the one that returns a simple object literal) to a constructor function.

-* Start with your movie array of arrays.
-* Convert each array in the movie array into a movie object using a constructor function
-* Add a checkIn, checkOut and status functions to your Movie functions prototype
-* The checkIn function should set the this.checkedIn property to true
-* The checkOut function should set the this.checkedIn property to false
-* The status function should look to see if that movie is checked in our out, and return a string stating it's status
-* Create a loop that will run 5 times
-* Inside the loop prompt the user for a movie title they would like to checkout checkin. (remember, you must spell it the same as in your array)
-* Find the movie object with that title and call the the appropriate function.
-* Finally log out the movie array and lets look at the status of each of those.

-**Try for yourself**

 * Create a Bank constructor function
 * The constructor function should have a balance property equal to 100
 * Add a credit function to Banks prototype that will add to balance